zeero/CCPlugins/commands/fix-imports.md

 - Handle the specific syntax for your language
 - Preserve your existing code style

+If I find multiple broken imports, I'll create a todo list to fix them systematically.

 For each broken import, I'll:
 1. Show you the broken import with its location
 2. Search for the moved/renamed file